josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 At the device level, distinguishing intent from failure is notoriously difficult without privileged access.

-That ambiguity is itself productive.
+That ambiguity is productive.

 ---

 ### 7. Limits of Public Knowledge

-There is no meaningful public-domain visibility into the full extent of Russian or other state cyber capabilities.
+There is no meaningful public-domain visibility into the full extent of state cyber or telecom capabilities — Russian or otherwise.

 Attribution therefore cannot rest on assumed sophistication.